cysouw/diathesis/text/c02_case.md

 ### [ NA | N– ] Accusative drop {#sec:case-accusative-drop}

-Bare antipassives, i.e. the removal of an accusative object, is a well-known phenomenon under the name of ambitransitive or labile verbs, typically exemplified with the verb *essen* 'to eat' \Next[a,b].
+Drops, or bare/zero antipassives, i.e. the removal of an accusative object, is a well-known phenomenon under the name of ambitransitive or labile verbs, typically exemplified with the verb *essen* 'to eat' \Next[a,b].
 However, *essen* will not be considered an example of strictly bare antipassive here, because the object can also be turned into a prepositional phrase \Next[c].
+All such prepositional antipassives (see [@sec:prepositions-accusative-antipassive]) also seem to allow a bare antipassive expression, so they will not be repeated here.

 \ex.
  \a.
 Ich esse einen Apfel.
  \b.
 Ich esse gerne.
  \c.
 Ich esse von dem Apfel.

-All such prepositional antipassives, see [@sec:prepositions-accusative-antipassive] also seem to allow a bare antipassive expression, so they will not be repeated here.
 Also, there are verbs with an accusative and a dative argument \Next[a] that allow both to be dropped \Next[b,c].
-These are also discussed elsewhere, see [@sec:prepositions-dative-antipassive-accusative] and will not be repeated here.
+These are also discussed elsewhere (see [@sec:prepositions-dative-antipassive-accusative]) and will not be repeated here.

 \ex.
  \a.
 Ich backe dir einen Kuchen.
  \b.
 Ich backe einen Kuchen.
  \c.
 Ich backe gerade.

-Adverbials
+Similarly, dropping of an accusative argument is very widespread when focus is placed on the action itself.
+In such contexts typically the addition of an adverbial constructions seems necessary (see [@sec:adverbial-action-focus]).

 \ex.
  \a.
 Ich sehe das Haus.
  \b. \?
 Ich sehe.
  \c.
 Ich sehe gut.

-light verb constructions make it easier to drop? focus on activity/capability

 What is left over is just an apparently very small group of transitive verbs that allow for the accusative to be dropped – and not allow for a (free) dative, nor for a prepositional antipassive.
-These verbs are formally similarly to verbs that allow for an accusative to be added, see [@sec:case-accusative-addition].
+These verbs are formally similar to verbs that allow for an accusative to be added (see [@sec:case-accusative-addition]).
 The only difference between these two classes is a (rather vague) semantic intuition about whether the intransitive or the transitive meaning is more 'basic'.

 **Attested Verbs**